Joshua earned an MBA from USF and writes mostly about software and technology.

-How to Use the ABS Function in Excel
+How the ABS Function Works

 ABS Function Syntax for Excel Worksheets

 For this function to work in an Excel worksheet, it needs to be used with a real number (or reference a real number).
-The function can work in any of the three scenarios describe below:
+The function can work in any of the three scenarios described below:

 In this case, the absolute value of 5 will be returned.
 The result that will remain in the cell will be a 5.
 This shows that when a positive number is used with the ABS functions the same positive number will be returned.

 In this case, the absolute value of -5 will be returned.
 The result that will remain in the cell will be 5.
-Any negative numbers used in with this function will become positive numbers.
+Any negative numbers used with this function will become positive numbers.

 In this case, the absolute value of the number that is located in cell A1 will be returned.
 Additionally, cell references that have arithmetic (e.g. A1+B2) will also result in a positive number.